srini-555/coding-interview/docs/data-structure/Linked_List.md

         current = current.next;
         k--
     }
-    if (k > 0) {                                   // If there is no Kth node (The number of nodes is less than K) return null;                               // Return null to mean there is no Kth element }
+    if (k > 0) {                                   // If the K is greater than the total number of nodes return null;                               // Returning null means there is no Kth node }
 }
 ```